shtan/Top-Reco-4/README.md

 Construct a chi square for one top quark and its decay products, which is contructed from corrections (deltas) to the b-jet, one measured W daughter, top mass, and W mass.
 The chi square represents the degree of likelihood that a top quark candidate four-momentum can be reconstructed from the input decay product momenta.

 If the decay is leptonic, the neutrino must be reconstructed in order to obtain the top momentum, using the Betchart method.
 If the decay is hadronic, the b-jet and one of the measured W daughters can be used to construct the ellipse that the second W daughter must lie on, also with the Betchart method.
 The possible second W daughter momenta can then be compared to the measured second W daughter.

 Each instance has a WDaughterEllipseCalculator instance.
 The b-jet and first W daughter momenta and top and W masses are expressed as functions of the measured or assumed values, the different object widths, and corrections to the various objects.
 The WDaughterEllipseCalculator is instantiated with these values.

 One limitation of the Betchart paper is that solutions do not exist in the case where the variable Z^2, defined in Section 2.4.2, is negative.
 We introduce a method to get around this issue: Z^2 == 0 is equivalent to a quadratic equation in the top mass squared.
 We can therefore solve for the range(s) of top mass values where Z^2 is positive, and restrict corrections to the top mass to stay within the corresponding range.

-#### Constructor

-The topSystemChiSquare constructor takes as input the four-momentum of a b-jet and its pT, eta and phi widths, the four-momentum of a measured W daughter (lepton or light quark jet) and its pT, eta and phi widths, an assumed top mass and width, an assumed W mass and width, and the assumed mass of the second W daughter (neutrino or light quark jet).
-The coordinates are passed by reference in order to be able to easily update the momenta when each object is varied.

-The corrected b-jet and W daughter four-momenta and the top and W masses are used to initialize an instance of the WDaughterEllipseCalculator class.

 #### Methods of interest

-- Various setDelta functions (one for each object) Called at each step in the minimizer to set new delta values and update the corresponding variables (object momenta, masses).

-- setupWDaughter2Ellipse
+- preSetupWDaughter2Ellipse and setupWDaughter2EllipsePart2
-Calls the setupEllipse method of the WDaughterEllipseCalculator class.
+Calls the preSetupEllipse and setupEllipsePart2 methods of the WDaughterEllipseCalculator class.
 Allows to update the ellipse with each new step in the minimization.

 - calcWDaughter2Ellipse
 Calculates the ellipse matrix in both representations (Hperp, homogeneous and Nperp, extended).
 Since the extended representation involves inverting the Hperp matrix, care must be taken to ensure that it is invertible.
 This is equivalent to requiring Z^2>0, and so the method calcTopMassRange (see below) is first called.